Expectancy violations theory: Friendship

 Expectations with friends formulate over time and are usually brought together by a series of observations of behavior and predictions on how that friend will act in the future.
 When these expectations are violated, it often can be damaging and dangerous for a close friendship.
-It can cause an end to the friendship and bring a strong negative experience in that person's life.
-After time and experiences with that friend we might suspect them to act consistently around me in the way they have always acted, that is until a violation to this expectation takes place.
-For example, when they begin “breaking promises or even acting in an inauthentic manner to impress others, can have aversive consequences for close relationships” (Cohen 2010).
-The fact is, we expect our friends to act in a social manner where they are adhere to all of our personal rules we set in our minds.
-That includes being nice, kind, considerate, and refraining from any comment that puts another down.
-This is a part of the personal rules we set within ourselves with a personal friendship, that is until we are in a different setting with that individual and they are around different people and the rules are broken.
+It can cause an end to the friendship and create a strong negative experience in that person's life.
+Over time, people might expect friends to act consistently around them until a violation to this expectation takes place.
+For example, when they begin "breaking promises or even acting in an inauthentic manner to impress others, can have aversive consequences for close relationships" (Cohen 2010).
+People expect their friends to act in a social manner and adhere to all of our personal rules they set in their minds, such as being nice, kind, considerate, and refraining from any comment that puts another down.
+This is a part of the personal rules with a personal friendship, though in a different setting with that individual around different people, the rules may be broken.
 While this might be an offense in one's eyes, it may not be offensive in the others.
 Each negative experience can deteriorate the relationship and allow more experiences where expectations are continually violated until the relationship is dissolved.
-Cohen said “the more that a friendship is voluntary, easily replaceable, and disconnected from external pressures to continue, the more vulnerable it is to expectancy violation damage” (Cohen, 2010).
+Cohen said "the more that a friendship is voluntary, easily replaceable, and disconnected from external pressures to continue, the more vulnerable it is to expectancy violation damage" (Cohen, 2010).
 Someone will always look for the better option if a negative experience has taken place.
 The more invested someone is in a friendship, the stronger the effect will have on the individual when expectations are violated.

-There is also an interesting perspective of expectation violation when gender is considered.
-Friendships with members of the same sex usually have a completely different feel to the relationship than friendships with members of the opposite sex.
-Women are generally less tolerant with members of the opposite sex when violations have taken place.
-Relationships over time, whether it be with the same sex or not, tend to fail when the other will fall away from the behaviors and norms that the other is used to.
-This can be shown with hostile attitudes, sharp comments, distancing away from the other, etc. Both parties are also capable of violating each other's expectations at the same time.
+Gender also plays a role in expectancy violation.
+Friendships with members of the same sex usually operate differently than those between different sexes.
+Women are generally less tolerant with men when violations have taken place.
+Relationships, whether it be with the same sex or not, tend to fail over time when one or both parties do not adhere the norms that the other is accustomed to and engage in behaviours such as hostile attitudes, sharp comments, distancing from the other, etc. Both parties are also capable of violating each other's expectations at the same time.
 It is not just one person in the relationship that perceives behavior as unusual.
 One can respond to a violation with another social violation, leaving the friendship in confusion of the direction it is going.

+One study done in 2025 says that people are quick to put blame on the physical world if people are unalike from themselves.
+This comes from the fact that if someone has not had the same experiences as you, they will not expect the same things as you.